gridcoin-community/Gridcoin-Research/doc/developer-notes.md

 See the functional test documentation for how to invoke perf within tests.

-### Sanitizers
+### Sanitizers (coming soon)

-Bitcoin Core can be compiled with various "sanitizers" enabled, which add instrumentation for issues regarding things like memory safety, thread race conditions, or undefined behavior.
+Gridcoin Core can be compiled with various "sanitizers" enabled, which add instrumentation for issues regarding things like memory safety, thread race conditions, or undefined behavior.
 This is controlled with the `--with-sanitizers` configure flag, which should be a comma separated list of